socketsupply/socket-examples/react-desktop/README.md

-# A React example destop app built with Operator Framework
+# A React example destop app built with Socket SDK

 This app uses [op-node](https://github.com/socketsupply/op-node) as a backend and [React](https://reactjs.org) code bundled with [esbuild](https://esbuild.github.io) for a frontend.